A2rae/Gaydocnerverse-RPG-AU/README.md

 # Gaydocnerverse-RPG-AU

 > *" A long, long time ago, a world, filled with lively, creative character designs fell into the grasp of its enemy, Badly Generated AI Characters, along with its kingdom.
-But you, the almighty Heros, the Chosen Ones from the stars, will stop the terror of AI Art and take back our world from the six-fingered hands of their king with courage, light, and the power of friendship in your hearts, and bring an era of peace and prosperity to the lands... "*
+But you, the almighty Heros, the Chosen Ones from the stars, will stop the terror of AI Art and take back our world from the six-fingered hands of their king with courage, light, and the power of friendship in their hearts, and bring an era of peace and prosperity to the lands... "*
 >
 > *"...Hm, I think I overdid the grandiosity, maybe we should try again?"*